1. Community Spouse: means a person who is the spouse of an institutionalized person and resides in the community.

 9. Income: means any income such as, wages, tips, social security benefits, social security disability benefits, pensions, distribution from IRA’S, annuities, any dividends, and gifts.

-16. Look Back Period: Means the period of time, which Medicaid requires financial documentation for.
-In 2013 nursing home applicants have a look back period of five (5) years; however, this does not mean that Medicaid applicants will automatically be penalized from nursing home medical assistance for any period of time.
+17. Look Back Period: Means the period of time, which Medicaid requires financial documentation for.
+Since 2013 Medicaid imposed a five (5) year look back period for all nursing home applicants; however, this does not mean that Medicaid applicants will automatically be penalized from nursing home medical assistance for any period of time.